JosephBARBIERDARNAL/NLPstreamlit/README.md

 - Sentiment Analysis
 - Wordcloud Generation
+- Regex Search

 ## How the app works?

-- You upload a file of your choice (most file types are supported).
 - You select the task you want to perform.
+- You upload a PDF file of your choice (or write a text).
 - You select the parameters for the task.
 - You get the results.